 Getting Started with MS Teams

-Collaborate Ultra is a web-conferencing application that will empower you to teach “live” classes, record them if desired, and email links to invite participants or to share recordings.
-With Collaborate Ultra, you will be able to conduct classes with Voice over IP, multi-point video, interactive whiteboards, desktop or application sharing, file transfer, and more.
+Blackboard Collaborate is a web-conferencing application that will empower you to teach “live” classes, record them if desired, and email links to invite participants or to share recordings.
+With Blackboard Collaborate, you will be able to conduct classes with Voice over IP, multi-point video, interactive whiteboards, desktop or application sharing, file transfer, and more.
 Meanwhile, your students will be able to participate in “live” class sessions “on the go” via their laptops, tablets, or phones.

 Getting started with Collaborate Ultra for Moderators